vitekzkytek/PythonDataIES/README.md

 ## DataCamp Assignments (20%)
 **Assignment 1** - Submission on 28/2 (Introduction to Python Course)

- a.
-Python Lists
+ 1. Python Lists
- b.
-Function and Packages
+ 2. Function and Packages

 ## Final project (80%)
 Students choose their own topic and the data source, that would be approved by the TAs.
 It should not be the data from the seminars.